steam0/pact-guide/README.md

 # Consumer Driven Contracts implemented using Pacts

+> Note: For demo see [Pact Demo Installation and Testing Guide](#pact-demo-installation-and-testing-guide)

 This demo is a proof of concept of how it works and why we should implement _Consumer Driven Contracts_ (CDC) when developing microservices.
 In this demo CDC is implemented using the Pact framework.

 ## Testing